Australia is one of the few countries in the world that remains free of rabies.

 If rabies became established in Australia, the toll on human and animal health would be profound and the cost of response and recovery immense.

-At least 70,000 people die from rabies each year, with the majority of these deaths occurring in Africa and Asia.
-Over 95% of human deaths are caused by bites from infected dogs.
+At least 59,000 people die from rabies each year, with the majority of these deaths occurring in Africa and Asia.
+Over 99% of these cases are caused by bites from infected dogs.

-The Department of Agriculture and Water Resources works overseas, at the border and with communities across Australia to keep us free from rabies and other exotic diseases.
+The Department of Agriculture works overseas, at the border and with communities across Australia to keep us free from rabies and other exotic diseases.